developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 I chose Victoria Metrics because it was far more resource efficient and a lot easier to set up and configure.
-With Thanos, there's a huge learning curve and the overhead and maintainability cost really weighed in on the decision.
+With Thanos, there's a huge learning curve and the overhead and maintainability cost outweighed the benefits.

 ## Key Features of Victoria Metrics

-- Delivers high performance with fast query capabilities.
+- Delivers high performance with fast query capabilities[^vm-vs-prom-perf].
-- Offers efficient data compression to save storage space.
+- Offers efficient data compression to save storage space, e.g., it provides a decent performance on HDD storage.
 - Ensures smooth handling of multiple data sources with multi-tenant support.
 - Provides effortless compatibility with Prometheus for easy integration.
 - Scales easily to manage large datasets.